-A driver may not operate a motor vehicle while under the influence of marijuana prescribed for medicinal purposes and may not transport medicinal marijuana in a vehicle unless it is stored in a tamper-evident container and kept in an area that is inaccessible while the vehicle is in motion.
+A driver may not operate a motor vehicle while under the influence of cannabis prescribed for medicinal purposes and may not transport medicinal cannabis in a vehicle unless it is stored in a tamper-evident container and kept in an area that is inaccessible while the vehicle is in motion.
 If a police officer stops a vehicle driven by a person who holds a medical cannabis registry card and the officer has reasonable suspicion to believe the person is impaired by the use of cannabis, the driver must submit to field sobriety testing.
 Refusal to submit to testing or failure of the field sobriety tests will result in the suspension of the person’s driver’s license.

 Driving while impaired by the use of cannabis, or driving with an open container may result in the loss of driving privileges as well as the revocation of the driver's medical cannabis card.

 In addition to alcohol and cannabis, many prescription and nonprescription drugs impair safe driving.